MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.Insights/New-AzureRmAutoscaleProfile.md

 ## PARAMETERS

-### -DefaultCapacity
+### -Name
-Specifies the default capacity.
+Specifies the name of the profile to create.

 ```yaml
 Type: String